Matteo Iannacone, 2010

 Who he is

 Matteo Iannacone is a scientist specialized in molecular medicine.
-Since 2010 he directs the “Dynamics of immune responses” laboratory at the San Raffaele Scientific Institute in Milan.
+Since 2010 he directs the “Dynamics of immune responses” laboratory at the San Raffaele Scientific Institute in Milan, where he also is a professor of Pathology.
 He returned to Italy thanks to the Armenise-Harvard Career Development Award after a long period in the United States, first at the Scripps Research Institute in La Jolla, California, then at Harvard Medical School in Boston, Massachusetts.

 What he does